-Assigned Healthcare personnel.
-Physician with relevant competence, profession From 2012-2015: 'Coordinator preferably a specialist.
-In mental 1 should preferably be a physician'. healthcare and substance abuse This requirement was removed in 2015 in an amendment of the law paragraph. treatment, contact psychologist may be appointed in place of contact physician.
+Assigned profession Healthcare personnel.
+From 2012-2015: 'Coordinator should preferably be a physician'.
+This requirement was removed in 2015 in an amendment of the law paragraph.
+Physician with relevant competence, preferably a specialist.
+In mental healthcare and substance abuse treatment, contact psychologist may be appointed in place of contact physician.
 Target group Patients with complex or long-term needs of coordinated services under the Act of specialized healthcare.
 Patients with severe conditions in need of treatment or follow up from specialized healthcare for a period of time.
 Criteria delimiting target group Expected needs of services for the patient from different departments, units, and professions in specialized healthcare over time, and the need for coordinated services.
 The severity of the condition; risk of disability or death, comorbidity, expected progression.
 Duration: Need for treatment more than 3-4 days.
 Need of more than one follow-up consultation.
 Legal status An obligation for specialized healthcare (Specialized Health Services Act).
 Not a legalized right for the patient.
 An obligation for specialized healthcare (Specialized Health Services Act).
 A legalized right for the patient (The Patients' Rights Act).
 Implementation status Various degree of implementation and knowledge in the hospitals (4).
 National Audit concludes that the goals are not achieved (Riksrevisjonen, 2016).
 The act came into force September 2016.
 The hospitals are in the process of developing routines for the role as well as procedures and tools for documentation and communication (2017).